 Our track record of success in litigation is unparalleled.

-This payor father had stopped participating in the court case and had stopped paying the support he owed to his wife and children.
-At the start of the trial, the judge was satisfied that he should not be allowed to participate, lead evidence, or make submissions during trial.
-Although he was allowed to stay and watch, the trial proceeded without him and on the mother's evidence alone.
+The payor father had stopped participating in the court case and had stopped spousal and child support.
+At the start of trial, the judge was satisfied that the payor father should not be allowed to participate, lead evidence, or make submissions during trial.
+Although the payor father was allowed to observe the trial, it proceeded without him and the judge heard and relied on the recipient mother's evidence alone.